sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNOI_Server_Interface_Design.md

 Currently, most SONiC operation and configuration management requires directly using CLI on the device.
 This document proposes the addition of gNOI API to SONiC to modernize SONiC operation management.

 # Scope
-This document describes the high level design of SONiC GNOI Server Interface.
+This document describes the high level design of SONiC gNOI Server Interface.

+GNOI support comes as a natural extension to preexisting gNMI support.
+GNOI RPCs are exposed on the same port as the gNMI server.
+For more information regarding gNMI, please refer to the [gNMI HLD](https://github.com/ganglyu/SONiC/blob/012afe049a707da87ac258c8aca5c501172d0f33/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md).

 ## 1 Project Goal Summary
 Network engineers (NE) currently rely on command line interfaces (CLI) to operate SONiC devices.
 We plan to replace CLI by GNOI API, which will help minimize network engineers’ manual touches on SONiC devices.

-## 2 Requirements
 We plan to use GNOI API to replace the most common NE CLI used for SONiC operation management.
 These APIs can sit behind a website frontend that NEs interact with directly, which enables NEs to execute common tasks with a simple webpage interaction.
 This saves time and reduces errors.

+## 2 Requirements

 Support for commonly used SONiC operation management CLI
 * sudo sonic_installer install
 * sudo reboot
 * sudo systemctl restart <service>
-* sudo config bgp shutdown all
-* sudo config bgp startup all

 Support for commonly used Linux system management CLI
 * mv